 FGCU’s Master of Public Administration (MPA) is a professional degree program that prepares students for administrative positions in the public and not-for-profit sectors.
 It is designed for students who have significant in-service experience as well as for students who have little or no prior work experience in public or not-for-profit organizations.
-Most of the MPA courses are offered in an internet-based format, enabling many students to complete their degree online.
-Students can select from two degree concentrations: a Public Leadership and Management Concentration, or an Environmental Policy and Planning Concentration.
+All of the MPA courses are offered in an internet-based format, enabling many students to complete their degree online.
+Students can select from two degree concentrations: a Public Leadership and Management Concentration, or a Community Resilience Concentration.

 The mission of the Master of Public Administration (MPA) degree program in Florida Gulf Coast University’s Department of Political Science and Public Administration is to advance public service knowledge and practice.
 Dedicated to providing graduate education with a focus on state and local governance, the program aims to meet the career-oriented goals of both in-service and pre-service students.
 Through quality teaching, scholarship, and service, the program will enhance students’ skills in leadership and management, critical thinking, and communication.

 For additional program information and application forms, please contact Dr. Robert Lee, MPA Graduate Program Coordinator and Associate Professor, at email@example.com or by calling 239-777-1013 (cell).

 AdvisingToggle More Info

 Following admission to the program, all MPA students are assigned a faculty advisor.
 The MPA faculty advisor assists students with individual academic program planning, the selection of a degree concentration, and choice of electives.
 The student's MPA faculty advisor may also work jointly with other faculty in and outside the Department of Political Science and Public Administration on courses related to the student's concentration area.
 Students who wish to have a particular faculty member serve as their regular advisor may submit a request for this to the MPA Program Coordinator, Dr. Robert E, Lee.